 What is the Total Addressable Market (TAM)?

 The Total Addressable Market (TAM), also referred to as total available market, is the overall revenue opportunity that is available to a product or service if 100% market share was achieved.
-It shows the level of effort and funding that a person or company can put into a new business line.
+It helps determine the level of effort and funding that a person or company should put into a new business line.